 One common complaint concerns intellectual property rights, which give the owner of a patent the right to control who gets to produce a medicine.
 This gives the owner a monopoly position in the market since no other companies are allowed to sell the same product, and this in turn gives them the power to decide what price to sell at (since no competitors can undercut them).
-Naturally they will choose a price that maximises the amount of profit they make (where you make fewer sales, but at a very high price), not the quantity of vaccines produced (where you sell at the marginal price of production i.e. where profits are negative if you consider development costs).
+Naturally they will choose a price that maximises the amount of profit they make (by selling fewer units at a very high price), not the quantity of vaccines produced (by selling to everyone who can afford to pay the marginal price of production).
 By contrast, in a competitive market companies attempting to maximise their profits will have to compete with each other on price and so will automatically maximise the quantity of vaccines produced.

 2. Poor Countries Could Not Afford To Make Their Own Vaccines

-The patent challenge fails so obviously that some proponents have actually accepted the point and revised their argument.
+The patent law challenge fails so obviously that some proponents have actually accepted the point and revised their argument (eg).
 Instead they propose that poor countries be helped to develop their own pharmaceutical manufacturing sectors so that they are in a position to make use of patents in future and so won't be at the end of the line for vaccine doses in any future pandemic.
-Unfortunately the logistics of this aren't plausible.
+Unfortunately the logistics of this are implausible.

-Firstly, building and maintaining a modern pharma manufacturing sector capable of rapidly scaling up to produce vaccinations for the whole population would be very expensive.
-How would poor countries fund this insurance system?
+To start with, building and maintaining a modern pharmaceutical manufacturing sector capable of rapidly scaling up to produce vaccinations for the whole population would be very expensive.
+How would poor countries pay for this insurance policy?

 On the other hand, it could be funded by exports.
 If those exports were to rich countries then this would quickly run into legal and diplomatic opposition.
 Violating foreign companies' patents in order to undercut that company's prices in rich country markets would be very much against TRIPS and such exports would almost certainly be blocked.
 But suppose TRIPS and other relevant laws were somehow changed to allow this.
 Then we would have the situation where the economics of drug development would be under threat.
 If competitors are able to sell at just above the marginal cost of production, then that is the only price the drug developer will be able to charge too.
 But then it won't be possible to fund the cost of drug development (including the cost of all the research that doesn't result in a successful medicine).
 So spending on drug development would fall to zero and there would be no super fast development of a vaccine to the next pandemic for the poor country manufacturers to copy.

-Second, besides its ruinous expense, the insurance offered by a domestic pharma industry is illusory.
+Constructing their own pharmaceutical industry as an insurance policy will definitely make poor countries significantly poorer.
+Unfortunately it it still wouldn't be much help during a pandemic.
 The problem we encountered in the case of Covid is that even though the patent owners increased production as fast as they could, it still took a long time to scale up.
-One result was scarcity despite the existence of multiple competing vaccines (i.e. the absence of monopoly).
+One result was scarcity despite the existence of multiple competing vaccines (i.e. the absence of the artificial scarcity of intellectual monopoly).
 Rich world governments could afford to bid higher to be at the front of the line to receive what was produced.
 (It helped that they had prefunded a lot of the production expansion in exchange for preferential treatment.)
 But governments also acted nationalistically whatever their wealth level: for example India as well as the US and EU all restricted exports of vaccines and key components produced by companies in their territories at key moments.